strangeloopcanon/evolora/README.md

 - Assimilation history: every organelle/cell pair retains a configurable trail of uplift + probe stats; summaries/analyzer expose the latest slices so dashboards can track where real learning is happening (and the telemetry survives restarts).
 - Promotion guardrails relaxed: holdout windows and statistical-power thresholds now match the small synthetic batch sizes, and reserve/hazard guards no longer block every attempt.
 Colonies are re-enabled so team routing can actually promote synergistic pairs.
 - Retrofitted recurrence: the host can now run an organelle through multiple internal reasoning passes per episode (`host.recurrence_*`).
 Training episodes default to two passes while holdouts/evals stay at one; scratchpad history is appended automatically and telemetry reports `recurrent_passes` so we can measure the extra compute budget.
+- Evaluation/holdout set retargeted to math, word-count, and code-formatting cells (short/medium) with a smaller sample size, so we measure the same skills we train.
+- Policy prompt/parser now demand strict `key=value` pairs with key-value fallback parsing, so budget/reserve requests finally register instead of silently failing JSON repairs.
 - Fisher-aware LoRA soups: assimilation weighting now uses activation-derived Fisher importances (with fallback to adapter energy) so high-signal organelles dominate merges; analyzer surfaces mean/max Fisher importance alongside merge weight stats.
 - Evidence auto-tune for assimilation windows to reduce “insufficient_scores”.
 DR small-n deferral (low_power_dr) grants evidence credit instead of forcing bad calls.
 - Doubly‑robust uplift with stratified holdout telemetry (method, power, strata), plus snapshots of assimilation gates and attempts.